chalice19/get_urls/README.md

 Then we can find the pod that executed the job and find it's output in the logs [like shown here](https://kubernetes.io/docs/concepts/workloads/controllers/job/)

-### Points to improve:
+### improvements:

 * **args**: with the current implementation we cannot really pass the arguments with URLs.
 A better solution would be to set them in the ConfigMap object for pods to read the URL from it.
-I would state one URL argument per job and execute several seperate jobs for seeral input URLs
+I would state one URL argument per job and execute several seperate jobs for several input URLs
 * **image**: to be able to use the image we built, it needs to be uploaded to a registry
 * **results**: we might want to implement the automated collection of results since they will be spreaded among different logs